zoogie/pichaxx/README.md

 - Only one version to choose from - Steelhax's latest update isn't supported.
 This avoids potential user confusion with downloading the wrong version.
 - Region free
 - Less files (other than the save file, just otherapp.bin)
-- Cuter icon ! (if you consider pikachu cuter than a giant war machine)
+- Cuter icon ! (if you consider pikachu cuter than a giant war machine)<br>
 ![compare](3ds_ropkit/icon.jpg)

 Mostly though, I had fun with Bannerbomb3 and just wanted to do another userland exploit.